TeoQR/Tech-Council/Reference/Starting_Guide(Setup).md

 ## Introduction

 C++ is a programming language mostly used in competitive programming due to its incredible speed.
-However, it is also used in other areas such as game development and operating systems.
+It is also used in other areas such as game development and operating systems.

 ## Startup